Anthony Lee Barnette

-Barnette was 5-0 with 2 saves and a 1.66 ERA as a junior college freshman, then had a 7-1, 11 save, 2.16 record as a sophomore.
+Barnette was 5-0 with 2 saves and a 1.66 ERA as a junior college freshman at Central Arizona College, then had a 7-1, 11 save, 2.16 record as a sophomore.
 Transferring to powerhouse Arizona State University, he struggled as a junior, going 4-1 with two saves and a 7.02 ERA in 29 games.
 As a senior, he went 6-1 with a team-high 70 K. The Arizona Diamondbacks took him in the 10th round of the 2006 amateur draft.
 He was signed by scout Steve Kmetko and made his pro debut that summer.

 In his professional debut, Tony went 6-4 with a 3.89 ERA for the Missoula Osprey, fanning 74 in 76 1/3 innings.
 He tied five other hurlers for the Pioneer League lead in wins and was third in the loop in Ks.
 In 2007, Barnette posted a 8-8, 3.60 record for the South Bend Silver Hawks and had a save in his lone relief appearance.
 He walked only 28 in 160 innings.
 He led the South Atlantic League in innings pitched and just missed the top 10 in ERA.